repozilla2/sentinel-proxy/docs/EVIDENCE_PHILOSOPHY.md

-Evidence Philosophy — Sentinel (Invariant Governor Systems)
+Evidence Philosophy — SSC / Obex (Invariant Governor Systems)

 Why Evidence Comes First

-Sentinel is a safety interposer, not an algorithmic feature.
+SSC + Obex are a conformance and enforcement stack, not an algorithmic feature.

 In safety-critical systems, claims without reproducible evidence are liabilities.
 Our approach is to treat evidence as a first-class artifact, not an afterthought.